JGIBristol/ask-jgi-handbook/pages/shifts/payment.md

 In cases where a student is already a staff member at the University, a payment route has already been set up through HR.
-This means that hours worked on Ask-JGI must be claimed by the student through myERP using a **Staff Fee Claim** form.
+This means that hours worked on Ask-JGI must be claimed by the student through MyERP using a **Staff Fee Claim** form.

 Guidance for making payment claims in this way can be found [here](https://uob.sharepoint.com/sites/myerp/SitePages/Getting-paid-staff-fees.aspx).